Exploring Dental Implant Types

 All-on-4 implants are one of the most popular dental implant types.
 This technique allows just four implants to support an entire arch of replacement teeth.
 It is ideal for patients who are missing a whole arch of teeth and want a more cost-effective and efficient solution than individual implants.

 All-on-4 permanent dentures, or full-arch fixed implant bridges, are dental restorations designed to replace an entire arch of missing teeth using only four dental implants.
-This innovative solution provides a stable and permanent alternative to traditional removable dentures.
+This innovative solution offers a stable, permanent alternative to traditional removable dentures.

 The All-on-4 procedure involves strategically placing four dental implants in the jawbone to support a custom-made dental bridge that spans the entire arch of missing teeth.
 The implants are strategically angled to maximize the use of available bone and provide strong support for the bridge.